lwsjs/http2/README.md

 # lws-http2

-A http2 server extension for [lws](https://github.com/lwsjs/lws).
+A http2 server extension for [lws](https://github.com/lwsjs/lws) wrapping [node-http2](https://github.com/molnarg/node-http2).
 Read more about how to use it [here](https://github.com/lwsjs/local-web-server/wiki/How-to-launch-a-HTTP2-development-web-server).

 ```